 Living Paycheck to Paycheck

-A sure sign that your debt has taken over is when your credit card payments are so high that you are living paycheck to paycheck.
-When your monthly payments on your other debt are making it difficult to even afford your mortgage payments, you need to minimize your bad debt as soon as possible.
+A sure sign that your debt has taken over is when your card payments are so high that you are living paycheck to paycheck.
+When your monthly payments on your other debt are making it difficult to even afford your monthly mortgage payment, you need to minimize your bad debt as soon as possible.

 You Are Unable To Save